steveblue/angular2-rollup/README.md

 `node` scripts written with [ShellJS](https://github.com/shelljs/shelljs) allow for cross platform support for the dev environment.
 A boilerplate [Express](http://expressjs.com) server is also included with support for livereload.

-We're also using Protractor for our end-to-end story and Karma for our unit tests, however these tests are largely ported from this [Webpack Starter Code](https://github.com/preboot/angular2-webpack) and have yet to be fully tested in a development scenario.
-If you are interested in helping out, please contribute to this repository.
+We're also using Protractor for our end-to-end story and Karma for our unit tests.

 * Best practices in file and application organization for [Angular 2](https://angular.io/).
 * Ready to go build system using [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) and [Rollup](http://rollupjs.org).